robblanco/robblanco.github.io/teaching.md

   I am currently a lecturer at the American University of Paris, teaching a full course based on the excellent *Engineering Software as a Service*.

+* Software foundations: introduction to verified programming.
+  Upcoming course to be taught as part of the interdisciplinary summer school of the University of Zaragoza.

 I am planning to teach a series of short courses in Spain tailored to introduce both students (advanced undergrads and up) and professionals to the practical use of formal methods, still greatly understudied vis-à-vis other countries.